osism/osism.github.io/docs/release-notes/osism-7.md

 | [7.0.2](#702-20240407)   | 17.
 April 2024  |
 | [7.0.1](#701-20240327)   | 27.
 March 2024  |
 | [7.0.0](#700-20240320)   | 20.
 March 2024  |

+## 7.1.2 (20240818)

+Release date: 18.
+August 2024

+* The Ceph service images have not been rebuilt.
+No upgrade of Ceph is required.

+* The OpenStack service images have not been rebuilt.
+No upgrade of OpenStack is required.

+* New manager features.

+  * It is now possible to manage custom images with `osism manage images`.
+  * It is now possible to manage custom flavors with `osism manage flavors`.
+  * Kubernetes Cluster API Images 1.31 are now deployed with `osism manage image clusterapi`.
+  * With `osism apply -a config PLAY` it is now possible to update only the configuration files for services from the Kolla project.
+  * The Mitogen plugin for Ansible has been updated and Ansible 2.17 should now also be usable.
+  * With `osism apply disable-compute-node` it is possible to stop & disable all services on a compute node.
+  * With `osism apply remove-compute-node` it is possible  to stop, disable & remove all services on a compute node.
+  * With `osism apply disable-network-node` it is possible to stop & disable all services on a network node.
+  * With `osism apply enable-network-node` it is  possible to start & enable all services on a network node.

+* New features in the `osism.commons.network` role.

+  * Dummy devices can be managed with the `network_dummy_devices parameter`.

+* New features in the `osism.commons.packages` role.

+  * The mode of the need start featore of APT can now be configured via the `packages_needrestart_mode` parameter.
+By default, services that are to be restarted are only listed.

+* Removed roles.

+  * `osism.validations.refstack` has been removed in favor of the `osism.validations.tempest` role.
+    The OpenStack Interop and therefore also the Refstack project will no longer be actively continued.

+  * `osism.services.openstack_health_monitor` has been removed in favor of the new SCS health monitor.
+This will probably be usable with OSISM 8.

 ## 7.1.1 (20240812)